Wang Xiang Zhai (1886 - 1963)

 Sifu Tony Dove

 In 2000, Tony was asked to develop Falls Prevention classes of Tai Chi and Zhan Zhuang for a Primary Care Trust and Social Services, to over 50's.
 The benefits were scientifically measured, and the group as a whole improved out of the 'at risk of falling' category within a few months.
-He has since worked for more than four NHS Primary Care Trusts delivering accessible exercise to older clients.
+The full report is here.

-Now established in the West Country, Tony has developed regular classes for the community, inviting everyone, regardless of age or ability.
-He continues to develop his speciality in teaching classes for the over 50's, those with Parkinson's and for those with chronic & acute medical conditions.
-He also delivers a full curriculum for those wishing to explore the deeper aspects of the arts.
+Since moving to the West Country, Tony has developed regular classes for the community, regardless of age or ability.
+He continues to develop his speciality in teaching classes for the over 50's; and for those with chronic & acute medical conditions.

 Journey Into China, 2009